uma-dev/GCP-course/notes.md

 ### Cloud BigTable

+Import and export information from:
+- Create Dataflows

 Petabyte scale with millisecond response, wide column noSQL database.
 It is HBase API compatible (open source alternative).
 Designed for huge volumes of analytical and operational data and real-time analytics such as time-series data, financial data, transaction histories or stock prices.
 Some of the important features that provides:
 - Millions of read/writes TPS at very low-latency
 - Single row transactions (does not support multi row transactions)